School Bottle Top Recycling Challenge

 The giraffe sculptures have been crafted from wire mesh and feature entry points and hinged doors throughout for easy use and filling.
-The idea is for each participating school to fill the giraffe with bottle tops (once or as many times as needed to reach their personal goal over a one-month period) and use them to create something useful and innovative for their school or community.
-Once their project is complete, we ask that the giraffe is returned back to us at the Ironworks so it can be replenished or passed forward onto the next school, depending on your location.
+The idea is for each participating location to fill the giraffe with bottle tops (once or as many times as needed to reach their personal goal over the hosting period) and deliver the bottle tops to us.
+Once their project is complete, we ask that the giraffe is returned back to us at the Ironworks.

-If your school would like to join the project, please get in touch with us via email at email@example.com or ring us on 0800 6888386.
+If you would like to join the project, please get in touch with us via email at email@example.com or ring us on 0800 6888386.

 When contacting us please include the following:

-- The full name and address of your school.
+- The full name and address of your school or organisation.

 - The contact details of your project leader.
-Please note, the project leader must be a staff member at the school.
+Please note, for schools - the project leader must be a staff member at the school.
 We cannot accept applications from parents, carers or students.

-- We will provide and deliver the giraffe sculpture free of charge.
+- We will provide the giraffe sculpture free of charge.

-- Once you have completed your project, we ask that you return the giraffe to us or pass it onto the next school.
-The giraffes will be loaned out to each participating school for one-month over a 10-month period.
+- Once you have completed your project, we ask that you return the giraffe on time as it will be due to be collected by another school or organisation.

-- Each student forming a part of the school's eco-committee or environmental group will be awarded with a certificate to celebrate and honour their efforts.
+- For schools - each student forming a part of the school's eco-committee or environmental group will be awarded with a certificate to celebrate and honour their efforts.

-- One participating school will be awarded for collecting the most bottle tops and one will be awarded for coming up with the most innovative design.
+- One participating school will be awarded for collecting the most bottle tops.
 Winning schools will recieve a unique and specially designed trophy to award them for all of their hard work.

 Dermot O'Leary with children from Heswall Primary School Bottle Top Giraffe from Wirral School